 Dufallo’s ongoing commitment to cutting edge musical ingenuity has produced collaborations with many of today's most adventurous composers including Osvaldo Golijov, Phil Kline, Joan La Barbara, Jacob TV, and Vijay Iyer.
 He appears as violinist on recent and forthcoming albums of music by Anna Clyne, Corey Dargel, John King, and Neil Rolnick.
 Dufallo recently inaugurated a recital series, Journaling, to chronicle his collaborations with living composers while tracking various paths in 21st-century music.
 The second installment of Jounaling took place August 15, 2010, at John Zorn’s East Village storefront performance space, The Stone.

 Dufallo’s debut solo album, Dream Streets (Innova Recordings, 2009), is a collection of his own compositions for electric violin.
-Time Out New York calls it “a beautiful, evocative disc of electroacoustic soundscapes… all [of which] serve as apt reminders of this vital artist’s considerable gifts.”
-In a review for Arcane Candy, Garry Davis writes that Dream Streets ranges “from soaring, melodic notes to repetitive Terry Riley-like riffs… gentle sawing to all-out country-inspired hoe-downs… it’s all reverb-drenched and spread across the stereo field like a rock band… squirrelly electronics and deep atmospheric field recordings – cawing birds, rain, traffic ambience – find their way into the mix, and it all melds together in a most pleasing manner.”
+Time Out New York calls it “a beautiful, evocative disc of electroacoustic soundscapes… all serve as apt reminders of this vital artist’s considerable gifts.”
+In a review for Arcane Candy, Garry Davis writes that Dream Streets ranges "from soaring, melodic notes to repetitive Terry Riley-like riffs… gentle sawing to all-out country-inspired hoe-downs… it's all reverb-drenched and spread across the stereo field like a rock band… squirrelly electronics and deep atmospheric field recordings – cawing birds, rain, traffic ambience – find their way into the mix, and it all melds together in a most pleasing manner.”

 Dufallo’s compositions have been performed throughout the US and Europe.
 Recently commissioned works include Senescence Music (for ETHEL), Mindscape 1 (for OTHERSHORE Dance Company), and Night Visions (for pianist Jenny Lin’s album American Insomniac).
 Dufallo was a featured American composer at the Library of Congress, where the Flux Quartet performed his Afterimage: the Crossing of Invisible Paths.